 Privileged access management (PAM) solutions provider Thycotic has published key highlights from 2019 for its work in cloud-based PAM.

-The company, which opened a new cloud data centre in Singapore last year, increased its data centre count to four globally.
-The data centres are now in Germany, the United States, South East Asia, and Australia.
-Thycotic says it aims to open more data centres in 2020.
+The company, which opened a new cloud data center in Singapore last year, increased its data center count to four globally.
+The data centers are now in Germany, the United States, South East Asia, and Australia.
+Thycotic says it aims to open more data centers in 2020.

 Thycotic added new customers to its cloud PAM solution roster in 2019, one of which included DXC Technology.

 Thycotic vice president of product management Jai Dargan says,

 "Migration of workloads to public cloud infrastructures, like AWS and Azure, has greatly increased the enterprise attack surface.
 We have been committed to delivering best-in-class PAM capabilities as SaaS, to ensure ROI through instant deployment, while extending our PAM controls to IaaS.”